mirage335-colossus/ubiquitous_bash/README.md

 * Order of termination does not strictly seem to preserve parent scripts with uncooperative children, when "_daemonAction" is used to terminate all daemon processes.
 This has the effect of allowing uncooperative children to interfere with logging and stop processes the parent may need to implement in non-emergency situations.

+* SSH over Tor through "_proxyTor_direct" will not work as is under MSW/Cygwin hosts.
+A SOCKS capable version of netcat ("nc") may need to be installed under the Cygwin environment, detected, and used.
+Also, "curl" as used by "_checkTorPort" will need to directly work with the SOCKS proxy.
+By contrast, UNIX can support better portability, using "torsocks" in place of parameters specific to variants of "nc" or "curl".

 # WARNING